 Camping is a time-honored tradition in Georgia that draws crowds from all over the country each season.
 Whether you’re camping high in the North Georgia mountains, or along the Georgia coast, our state has some pretty phenomenal camping spots.
-But what if we told you there were a few incredible campgrounds in Georgia, where no reservation was required?
+But what if we told you there were a few incredible campgrounds for a small fee or even free camping in Georgia?
 Sounds too good to be true, right?
 Except…

 Related Stories